whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 				- This leads Ben to have a conversation with another teacher in the teachers lounge
 				- John Locke is in the teachers lounge and pipes up and tells Ben that Ben should be the principal
 				- Ben asks, "Who would listen to me?"
-				- John replies, "I'm listening"
+				- John replies, "I"m listening"
 				- THIS IS AN INCREDIBLY *POWERFUL* SCENE!!

 A man without purpose is a dead man